UMAprotocol/UMIPs/Implementations/zodiac.md

 If a proposal doesn't follow the rules, an UMA voter should return a value of `0`.

 If a voter is unsure if a proposal follows the rules, an UMA voter should return a value of `0`.

+If the rules are unclear or malformed, or the ancillary data is malformed, an UMA voter should return a value of `0`.

 It is the responsibility of the DAO users of the `ZODIAC` identifier to write clear and unambiguous rules.
 If their rules are unclear, they should expect proposals that get disputed to be rejected by UMA's oracle.